MichielvdVelde/spider/README.md

 ### Execution in Runners

 To execute tasks, Spider utilizes runners that operate as Web Workers.
-Each runner can execute one task at a time, retrieving task details from the engine, handling their execution, and managing their lifecycles from initiation to completion.
+Each runner can execute one task at a time, receiving task details from the engine, handling their execution, and managing their lifecycles from initiation to completion.
 Spider manages resource use, scales processing capabilities, and maintains responsive user interfaces, even under heavy load conditions.

 ### Example Usage

+Spider aims to provide a simple and intuitive API for defining and executing workflows.
+Below is an example of how you can define a workflow and execute it using Spider's API.

 ```typescript
 import { executeWorkflow, type WorkflowDescriptor } from "./api";